LungCellAtlas/HLCA/README.md

 If you're still wondering this, maybe check out the [paper](https://www.biorxiv.org/content/10.1101/2022.03.10.483747v1).
 In brief, it is the first integrated, universal transcriptomic reference of the human lung on the single-cell level.

 ## Why do we need the HLCA?
 Over the past decade, numerous single-cell studies of the human lung have been published, yet each of these studies was limited in the number and diversity of individuals.
 However, a comprehensive reference should capture variation also across a diverse population.
-Moreover, querying individual studies simultaneously is complicated by different cell type definitions and batche effects.
+Moreover, querying individual studies simultaneously is complicated by different cell type definitions and batch effects.
 The HLCA overcomes these challenges by bringing together these single-cell and single-nucleus studies into a single atlas, combining samples from 444 individuals across 46 datasets.
 The core of this atlas, comprising healthy lung samples from 107 individuals, was fully re-annotated based on original annotations and annotations by 6 independent lung experts.
 This reannotation resulted in labeling of 58 different cell identity labels, thus proposing a first consensus annotation of the human lung.

 <img src="./figs/HLCA_annotations_umaps.png"><br>